 - I wrote the courage chapter first and the Chasing Squirrels chapter second last.
 The hardest chapter to write was the Kindness chapter and I doubt I will ever reread it.

 - I forgot to include a wonderful story in my book about the time I met with the Foreign Minister for Ethiopia when he was in Sydney for a Malaria conference.
 His name is Tedros Adhanom Ghebreyesusand and he is the ultimate diplomat and a true statesman.
 He’s now the head honcho of the World Health Organisation and you will know him from the Covid19 briefings on the teev.
 Tedros is the former Health Minister of Ethiopia with a PhD in Malaria and knew the hospital and Dr H very well.
 At the time, I was neck deep in dispute negotiations with Catherine’s former fundraisers.
 Tedros is the person who gave me my Ethiopian name, Dinknesh.
 He offered to meet with me and the Anglican boys to discuss their pile of cash and see if he could broker some kind of peace talks on a warm November day in 2013.
-No peace was on offer that day and so after an hour or so, Tedros politely ended the meeting and said, “If you will excuse me, Dinknesh and I have more business to discuss,” and we left.
+No peace was on offer that day.
+After an hour or so, Tedros politely ended the meeting.
+He said, “If you will excuse me, Dinknesh and I have more business to discuss,” and we left.
 I was so smug my head nearly fell off as we left that meeting of manspreading mansplainers.
 Smug as all get out because it was me walking out of there with the man tipped to be the future prime minister of Ethiopia, I tell ya!
 I’ll always be a huge fan.